top of page

 Please click the image above to read the thesis.

-There is an examination and analysis of critical literature and case studies of work in the domain of the human sensorium in physical space.
-Examples include The Eyes of the Skin, by Juhani Pallasmaa, academic and professional journal entries, and design-led research.
-The exploration of this research will lead to an extrapolation of the human sensorium concerning the physical spaces we inhabit, specifically how the sensorium may be made more multi-sensory and how this knowledge can be integrated into architectural design practice.
+Critical literature and case studies of projects in the domain are analysed, such as, The Eyes of the Skin, by Juhani Pallasmaa, academic and professional journal entries and design-led research.
+The resultant findings informs a speculation as to how this knowledge may be integrated into architectural design practice today.

 bottom of page